An Update on Social Media Optimization

 This session of the Social Media & Blogging track has a power lineup.
 Our moderator is

 Kevin Newcomb, managing editor of Search Engine Watch.
-The speakers are: Liana Evans, director of Internet marketing at KeyRelevance; Dave Snyder, co-founder of Search & Social; Benu Aggarwal, founder and president of Milestone Internet Marketing; Marty Weintraub, president of aimClear; and Chris Winfield, president of 10e20, LLC.
+The speakers are: Liana Evans, director of Digital marketing at KeyRelevance; Dave Snyder, co-founder of Search & Social; Benu Aggarwal, founder and president of Milestone Internet Marketing; Marty Weintraub, president of aimClear; and Chris Winfield, president of 10e20, LLC.

 Kevin says that they’ll be covering basics as well as advanced concepts of social media to set the stage for the rest of the track today.